 Living in a Neurotypical World as a Neuordivergent Adult

 As an adult, people’s perception of my social skills has waxed and waned.
-In every job I have held, from an early job at the YMCA as a camp counselor who was rapidly promoted into a director role, and as a corporate regional clinical educator who was quickly moved into national compliance director-level role, I have swiftly moved up the company ladder into leadership and management, with each position having more responsibility, salary, and prestige than the last, because I am someone who can be counted on.
+In every job I have held, from an early job at the YMCA as a camp counselor who was rapidly promoted into a director role, and as a corporate multi-state director who was quickly moved into a national field director-level role, I have swiftly moved up the company ladder into leadership and management, with each position having more responsibility, salary, and prestige than the last, because I am someone who can be counted on.

-All of my job performance reviews have been stellar – mostly because I am rule-follower extraordinaire as well as a cracker-jack researcher, and I Get.
+All of my job performance reviews have been stellar – mostly because I am a rule-follower extraordinaire as well as a cracker-jack researcher, and I Get.
 Stuff.
 Done.
 (Hello monotropism!).
-But I am painfully aware that my ability to fake neurotypical social skills after the interview is finished, all day long, day after day, is something I really struggle with.
+But I have become painfully aware that my ability to fake neurotypical social skills after the interview is finished, all day long, day after day, is something I really struggle with.
 It’s not a natural way for me to communicate.
 And I can never let my guard down.
-It’s exhausting.
+It’s exhausting

 It takes a lot of focus and effort for me to chit chat and to make polite conversation when the primary goal is to socialize.
 And for the life of me, I have never learned to flirt.
 I can talk for days about something I am interested in, but exchanging pleasantries for an’ appropriate’ amount of time is draining.